-If you realize after you've distributed your SPD that you need to make a change, don't panic!
+If you realize after you've distributed your SPD that you need to make changes, don't panic!
 There's a simple procedure in place if you need to update your SPD during the plan year.

 However you go about it, you must provide the new information about any significant changes within 60 days.
-A change is considered “significant” if it reduces your employees' coverage or benefits.
-If the changes don't affect your employees' coverage, the notification can be distributed within 210 days after the end of the plan year when the change became effective.
+A change is “significant” if it reduces your employees' coverage or benefits.
+If the changes don't affect your employees' coverage, you can distribute the notification within 210 days after the end of the plan year when the change became effective.

 What is the difference between a summary plan description and a plan document?

 The SPD is a summary of the plan document you must provide to your employees free of charge.
 It details the plan benefits and features in a way that's easy to understand.